How to care for your cannabis seedling

 Environmental conditions are essential to growing healthy cannabis seedlings, and some of the most important conditions to control are temperature and humidity.

-You should also aim to keep humidity in the grow environment at a higher level, typically around 70 percent.
+The temperature in your grow environment shouldn't exceed 80°F, otherwise the seedlings may grow too tall.
+You should also plan on lowering the temperature at night to about 70°F. You should also aim to keep humidity in the grow environment at a higher level, typically around 70%.
 That way, the plants can absorb moisture from the environment to develop stronger roots without getting weighed down by over-watering.

 Was this article helpful?
 Give Feedback